Kapowsin Water District Receivership

 - Valley Water District mailed a copy of the Annual Customer Report to each customer and submitted the required annual DOH report.
 You can also view the report for Rainer View Water Company, which is the water used for trucking while the transmission line was broken here.

 - We met with DOH regarding water quality sampling at KWD.
 We then authorized Valley Water District to install one distribution sampling station so that they have a water quality withdrawal point that is not subject to contamination.

 - There was a break in the valve that brings the raw water into the water treatment plant (click here to view a picture).
 VWD made emergency repairs and we have authorized VWD to replace these plastic fittings with new ductile iron components that will be less susceptible to breaking under the pressure flowing through this point.

-A community meeting is planned to discuss the Kapowsin water system and bring customers up to date on the this ongoing project to provide a long-term more sustainable solution of a new groundwater source.
-Flyershave been sent to customer's homes.
+A community meeting is planned to discuss the Kapowsin water system and bring customers up to date on this ongoing project to provide a long-term more sustainable solution of a new groundwater source.
+Flyers have been sent to customers' homes.

 Pierce County Sewer Division maintenance and operations staff located and repaired the break in the surface water source transmission line.
 Valley Water District, the system operator, will perform start up procedures, do water quality sampling, and make sure the plant is operating properly.
-Valley hopes to have the spring source back on line Monday morning, March 19, 2018.
+Valley hopes to have the spring source back on line in the morning of March 19, 2018.